AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ### Applying an IP Allow List {#apply-ip-allow-list}

 Applying an IP allow list associates all IP ranges included in the definition of the allow list with an author or publish service in an environment.
-A user in the **Business Owner** or **Deployment Manager** role must be logged in in order to be able to apply an IP allow list.
+A user in the **Business Owner** or **Deployment Manager** role must be logged in to be able to apply an IP allow list.

-The IP allow list must exist in Cloud Manager in order to apply it to an environment.
+The IP allow list must exist in Cloud Manager to apply it to an environment.
 To learn more about IP allow lists in Cloud Manager please refer to the document[Introduction to IP Allow Lists in Cloud Manager.](/help/implementing/cloud-manager/ip-allow-lists/introduction.md)

 Follow these steps to apply an IP allow list.